There is no denying it. Social media has taken over our lives in the last decade.

 And that’s important.
 Why?
 Well, nobody should ever be under the impression that turning your life around is simple.
 It’s hard work!

-Posts like this give your social media followers an insight into what it is you do, how you can help people achieve their overall goals.
-It also shows your dedication to your clients, how professional you are and that you remain accessible at all times.
+Posts like this give your social media followers an insight into what it is you do and how you can help people achieve their overall goals.
+It also shows your dedication to your clients, how professional you are, and that you remain accessible at all times.

-As a personal trainer, you can talk from experience about what it takes to get fit, healthy and what it’s like to make your body a top priority in your life.
-It’s important that you share those personal experiences on your social media accounts.
+As a personal trainer, you can talk from experience about what it takes to get fit and healthy and what it’s like to make your body a top priority in your life.
+You must share those personal experiences on your social media accounts.